Why has Apple stopped selling iPhone XS, iPhone XS Max and iPhone 7, just after announcing iPhone 11?

 Mobile phones, in general, should be sold when not in use because due to massive improvements and advancements in technology these mobile phones lose their worth because they are less desirable.
-For instance, just 2 years ago, before the launch of iPhone X, the value of iPhone 7 was much more than the iPhone 7 trade-in value today.
-Although the iPhone 7 trade-in price drop can’t be said to be sudden but it has been gradual.
-Just the day when Apple announced the launch of iPhone X, Apple dropped the price of iPhone 8 for more than £100.
+For instance, just 2 years ago, before the launch of the iPhone X, the value of the iPhone 7 was much more than the iPhone 7 trade-in value today.
+Although the iPhone 7 trade-in price drop can’t be said to be sudden it has been gradual.
+Just the day when Apple announced the launch of the iPhone X, Apple dropped the price of the iPhone 8 for more than £100.
 This also impacted when users tried to sell iPhone 8 plus and sell used iPhone 8.

-iPhone 8 trade-in have really been negatively affected after the launch of iPhone 11, although iPhone still sells the mobile phone the demand has dropped significantly especially after Apple has launched more than 6 mobile phones after iPhone 8 within the span of 2 years or so.
+iPhone 8 trade-in have really been negatively affected after the launch of the iPhone 11, although iPhone still sells the mobile phone the demand has dropped significantly especially after Apple has launched more than 6 mobile phones after the iPhone 8 within the span of 2 years or so.
 Because of that, iPhone 8 recycle price is far less in the case where the mobile phone is broken.
 Before iPhone 8 all iPhones were full metal whereas iPhone 8 has a glass back and if its smashed the quote is further deducted but this is not the case when it comes to iPhone 7 plus trade-in.

-One of the reasons why the iPhone 8 plus trade in price is dropped significantly is the fact that all newer models are smaller than iPhone 8 Plus but provide a bigger screen.
+One of the reasons why the iPhone 8 plus trade-in price is dropped significantly is the fact that all newer models are smaller than iPhone 8 Plus but provide a bigger screen.
 Having said that, recycle iPhone 8 plus before it loses any more of its value.